Fin de Siglo

 Fin de Siglo (End of Century) (1998) is the fifteenth studio album by Mexican rock and blues band El Tri.
-The most successful single was "Nostalgia" a song about the generational circle completing with the end of century.
-The band count with the participation of famous singer-songwriter and producer Andres Calamaro.
+The most successful single was "Nostalgia", a song about the generational circle completing with the end of century.
+The band counts with the participation of famous singer-songwriter and producer Andrés Calamaro.

+The album was nominated for the Grammy Award for Best Latin Rock/Alternative Performance.

 Track listing

 All tracks by Alex Lora except where noted.